odinuv/web/en/apv/articles/javascript/index.md

 {: .image-popup}
 ![console.log() output](ajax-network-2.png)

+{: .note}
+Timer functions are often used to poll backend when you need to deliver "continuous" updates.
+A better solution is to use [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) but this is a bit more complicated and requires support of backend (PHP script cannot run longer than certain amount of time -- usually 30 seconds).

 ## Promises
 Asynchronous nature of JavaScript is often hard to grasp for people who started with backend development in PHP